javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 }
 ```

-In the example below when the ball is dragged over the soccer gate, the gate is highlighted.
+In the example below when the ball is dragged over the soccer goal, the goal is highlighted.

 [codetabs height=250 src="ball4"]